Previous dayFebruary 7, 2026Next day

 0.5 km---✓ ReviewedUSGS →

-Reports of a magnitude 2.0 earthquake 112 km N of Yakutat, Alaska came in on February 7, 2026 at 23:11 UTC.
+On February 7, 2026 at 23:11 UTC, a magnitude 2.0 earthquake struck 112 km N of Yakutat, Alaska.
 It arrived roughly 19 hours after a larger magnitude 2.2 mainshock in the same 20 km area, placing it within the typical aftershock window.
 At a depth of just 0.5 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 The epicenter is at 60.553°, -139.522°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-07